spelunky-fyi/overlunky/docs/src/includes/_globals.md

 #### nil spawn_liquid([ENT_TYPE](#ENT_TYPE) entity_type, float x, float y)

-Spawn liquids, always spawns in the front layer, will have fun effects if `entity_type` is not a liquid (only the short version, without velocity etc.).
-Don't overuse this, you are still restricted by the liquid pool sizes and thus might crash the game.
-`liquid_flags` - not much known about, 2 - will probably crash the game, 3 - pause_physics, 6-12 is probably agitation, surface_tension etc. set to 0 to ignore
-`amount` - it will spawn amount x amount (so 1 = 1, 2 = 4, 3 = 6 etc.), `blobs_separation` is optional

-### spawn_liquid

-> Search script examples for [spawn_liquid](https://github.com/spelunky-fyi/overlunky/search?l=Lua&q=spawn_liquid)

 #### nil spawn_liquid([ENT_TYPE](#ENT_TYPE) entity_type, float x, float y, float velocityx, float velocityy, int liquid_flags, int amount, float blobs_separation)

 Spawn liquids, always spawns in the front layer, will have fun effects if `entity_type` is not a liquid (only the short version, without velocity etc.).